-You will see the term 'persons with reduced mobility' used at some airlines and airports across Great Britain.
-This is the legal term used to define airline passengers who find it difficult to move around easily because of factors such as disability or age.
+You may notice the term 'persons with reduced mobility' used at some airlines and airports across Great Britain.
+This is the legal term used to define airline passengers who find it difficult to move around easily because of factors such as disability, injury or age.